Visit warwick castle

 • Kingmaker Experience - what it was like to prepare for battle in medieval England

 So grab yourself a map as soon as you arrive and plan to spend a full day at the castle.
-Make sure you join a castle history tour.
-The tour is free, very informative and led by a team of expert historians covering a range of popular topics.
+Make sure you join a Castle History Tour.
+The free guided tours are very informative and led by a team of expert historians covering a range of popular topics.
+Times for the History Tours can be checked on the notice board outside the Great Hall.

 The Great Hall is the largest room in the castle.
 First constructed in the 14th century it was rebuilt in the 17th century to provide a grand entrance for those who wanted to visit the Earl of Warwick.